 - Support for IDPs is a priority.
 UNHCR is providing basic assistance to IDPs in Libya, such as core-relief items and cash assistance.
 Cash assistance helps the most vulnerable displaced families to cover shelter and basic needs.
-With partners ACTED and DRC, UNHCR has also provided pre-paid e-cards that can be used to purchase basic items at point of sale outlets across Libya reaching some 2,200 households (13,630 individuals).
-Considering the challenges posed by the liquidity crisis in the country, UNHCR and its partners increased the distribution of non-food items (NFIs) to over 33,000 IDPs and returnees in 2020 (compared to 22,000 for the whole of 2019).
-In 2021 to date, 14,772 IDPs have received NFIs and hygiene kits.
-During Winter 2020/1, UNHCR, together with partners LibAid and Libyan Red Crescent, distributed winter kits to a total of 3,164 IDP households across Libya. - UNHCR is implementing quick impact projects (QIPs), which are small and rapidly implemented projects, to support IDPs, returnees and their host communities with a view to promote social cohesion.
+Under its 2020 programme, with partner ACTED and then-partner Danish Refugee Council (DRC), UNHCR provided pre-paid e-cards that can be used to purchase basic items at point of sale outlets across Libya reaching some 3,400 households (21,317 individuals).
+New agreements for 2021 have been concluded with ACTED and NRC, who continue to make preliminary assessments.
+Considering the challenges posed by the liquidity crisis in the country, UNHCR and its partners have distributed non-food items (NFIs) and hygiene kits to over 18,700 IDPs and returnees in 2021.
+During Winter 2020/1, UNHCR, together with partners LibAid and Libyan Red Crescent, distributed winter kits to a total of 3,164 IDP households across Libya.
+In April 2021, UNHCR in coordination with WFP provided food packages, kitchen sets, hygiene kits and other relief items, to internally displaced persons (IDPs) in Ghadames in south western Libya.
+A total of 300 families (some 1,650 individuals) benefitted from these distributions. - UNHCR is implementing quick impact projects (QIPs), which are small and rapidly implemented projects, to support IDPs, returnees and their host communities with a view to promote social cohesion.
 Together with the communities, UNHCR and partners identify projects, mainly targeting local infrastructure, equipment and basic services within the health, education, shelter and WASH sectors.
-For example, in November, ACTED installed two containers at two health centres in Sebha, southern Libya (Al-Gurda Polyclinic and Althanawya Respiratory Clinic) in the south of the country as part of the 2020 QIPs to help support health facilities respond to the COVID-19 pandemic.
-In 2020/1, UNHCR implemented projects through its partners, as well as directly, and 59 such projects have been finalized, mostly related to health and education, with upgrading of hospitals, clinics, and schools.
-Most recently, in May 2021, UNHCR and DRC conducted the handover of Qawmia Al-Arabiya school and Ghout Al Shaal Health Centre QIPs.
+In 2020/1, UNHCR implemented projects both directly and through its partners 59 such projects have been finalized, mostly related to health and education, with upgrading of hospitals, clinics, and schools.
+In May 2021, UNHCR and DRC conducted the handover of Qawmia Al-Arabiya school and Ghout Al Shaal Health Centre QIPs.
 The two QIPs are located in the municipality of Hay Al Anadalus, with the aim of supporting the host community, IDPs, and refugees.
 The health centre serves around 200 refugees per month, while a number of refugee students are enrolled in Al Qwamia Al-Arabiya.
 The conducted activities included WASH and small-scale rehabilitation works made towards the building.
+In June, through UNHCR's partner INTERSOS, the Women Empowerment Centre in Tripoli took delivery of two prefab containers in order to expand activities, where currently refugee women in Tripoli, along with Libyan women, are attending several courses that include sewing, first-aid, cosmetics, and language courses.